jessamynsmith/twitterbot/README.rst

 - TWITTER_MESSAGE_PROVIDER
    Provides messages to be posted.
 Defaults to 'messages.HelloWorldMessageProvider', a simple provider that always returns "Hello World!"
-- TWITTER_SINCE_ID_FILENAME
+- TWITTER_SINCE_ID_PROVIDER
-   File in which to store last retrieved since_id.
-Defaults to './.since_id.txt' You may want to add this to your .gitignore file.
-You may set the value in the file to start handling mentions at a particular message id.
+   Provides storage for since_id.
+Twitter uses sinFile in which to store last retrieved since_id.
+Defaults to using the filesystem
+   ('./.since_id.txt').
+You may set a value in the file to start handling mentions at a particular message id.

 **Customization**